Should You Wear Workout Gloves?

 One of the main benefits of workout gloves is the grip advantages that they supposedly offer.

-You see, holding onto heavy dumbbells or barbells can be tough, and a lot of guys will find that they tend to slip (especially when your hands get sweaty).
+You see, holding onto heavy dumbbells or barbells can be tough, and a lot of people will find that they tend to slip (especially when your hands get sweaty).

 Workout gloves are designed with this in mind, with the palm area being constructed specifically to help you firmly grip onto the weights that you’re lifting.